rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 be held immediately after the Primary Officers' election at the end of each academic year.
 Any member may submit nominations for Committee Heads.
 All candidates must accept a nomination before they are selected for the position.
-In the event of a Commitee Head resignation, the Primary Officers may reopen nominations at any point during the semester to fill the vacancy.
+In the event of a Commitee Head resignation or removal, the Primary Officers may reopen nominations at any point during the semester to fill the vacancy.

 ### Selection